RecLusIve-F/BGRL-dgl/README.md

 |      Micro-F1 DGL      |    68.65     |

-##### Accuracy reported is over 20 random dataset splits and model initializations and Micro-F1 reported is over 20 random model initializations.
+##### Accuracy reported is over 20 random dataset splits and model initializations.
+Micro-F1 reported is over 20 random model initializations.

-##### Accuracy official code and Accuracy DGL is only over 1 random dataset splits and model initialization and Micro-F1 official code and Micro-F1 DGL is only over 1 random model initialization.
+##### Accuracy official code and Accuracy DGL is only over 1 random dataset splits and model initialization.
+Micro-F1 official code and Micro-F1 DGL is only over 1 random model initialization.